Jules Feiffer: Playwright and screenwriter

 Feiffer's plays include Little Murders (1967), Feiffer's People (1969), Knock Knock (1976), Elliot Loves (1990), The White House Murder Case, and Grown Ups.
 After Mike Nichols adapted Feiffer's unproduced play Carnal Knowledge as a 1971 film, Feiffer scripted Robert Altman's Popeye, Alain Resnais's I Want to Go Home, and the film adaptation of Little Murders.

 The original production of Hold Me! was directed by Caymichael Patten and opened at The American Place Theatre, Subplot Cafe, as part of its American Humorist Series on January 13, 1977.
 The production ran on the Showtime cable network in 1981.

 Feiffer moved to Shelter Island, New York in 2017.
 He wrote the book for a musical based on a story he wrote earlier, Man in the Ceiling, about a boy cartoonist who learned to pursue his dream despite pressures to conform.
 The musical was produced and directed by Jeffrey Seller in 2017 at the Bay Street Theatre in neighboring Sag Harbor, New York.

 Art instructor

-Feiffer is an adjunct professor at Stony Brook Southampton.
-Previously he taught at the Yale School of Drama and Northwestern University.
-He has been a Senior Fellow at the Columbia University National Arts Journalism Program.
+Feiffer was an adjunct professor at Stony Brook Southampton.
+Previously, he taught at the Yale School of Drama and Northwestern University.
+Feiffer has been a Senior Fellow at the Columbia University National Arts Journalism Program.
 He was in residence at the Arizona State University Barrett Honors College from November 27 to December 2, 2006.
-In June–August 2009, Feiffer was in residence as a Montgomery Fellow at Dartmouth College, where he taught an undergraduate course on graphic humor in the 20th century.
+During the summer of 2009, Feiffer was in residence as a Montgomery Fellow at Dartmouth College, where he taught an undergraduate course on graphic humor in the 20th century.

 Personal life

-Feiffer has married three times and has three children.
+Feiffer was married thrice and had three children.
 His daughter Halley Feiffer is an actress and playwright.
+A second daughter, Kate Feiffer, is the author and playwright of My Mom Is Trying to Ruin My Life and other works.

 His third marriage took place in September 2016, when he married freelance writer JZ Holden; the ceremony combined Jewish and Buddhist traditions.
-She is the author of Illusion of Memory (2013).
+Holden is the author of Illusion of Memory (2013).

+Feiffer lived in upstate New York with his wife and their two cats.
+On January 17, 2025, Feiffer died from congestive heart failure at his home in Richfield Springs, New York; he was 95 years old.